sagarreddypatil/portfolio-website/posts/projects/cms-avi-hw.md

 pico_add_extra_outputs(hello_world)
 ```

 To top it off, these chips were impossible to brick.
-I really mean it.
+I mean it.
 These
 chips come with a permanent bootloader ROM activated with an input pin, so no
-matter how bad you mess up the firmware, you can always flash it again over USB.
+matter how much you mess up the firmware, you can always flash it again over USB.

 ## ADC selection